What Is Net Metering In Massachusetts? And How Does It Work?February 10, 2021

 If your net consumption is negative, you will receive a net metering credit on your electricity bill.
 Therefore, you will not owe the electric company money during that billing period.
 The net metering credits appear as a dollar amount (not as kilowatt hours) on your bill.
 The credits never expire and will rollover to the next billing period. (source: mass.gov)

-This simple breakdown reinforces the idea that solar power in Massachusetts is beneficial to both your home, the environment, and, most of all, your wallet.
+This simple breakdown reinforces the idea that solar power in Massachusetts is beneficial to both your home, the environment, the local economy, and, most of all, your wallet.

 Benefits of Net Metering